OpenZeppelin/ethernaut/gamedata/descriptions/levels/shop.md

 Сan you get the item from the shop for less than the price asked?
-This elevator won't let you reach the top of your building.
-Right?

 ##### Things that might help:
 * `Shop` expects to be used from a `Buyer`